ioanagornateanu/Opencart-project/README.md

 -	this test run includes only regression testing in which we will run tests that have the highest priority, this will be main priority
 -	Cycle summary was created and test cases were added to the cycle summary
 -	Test environment is up and running: https://demo.opencart.com/
+-	Access to the testing environment is given: Username : demo | Password : demo

 ### 2.5 Test execution